 I joined acet UK as the Finance Officer in October 2016.
 I have a degree in Economics from Lancaster University and have worked in Finance since January 2008.
 My previous job was executing the finance function for an online retailer of Christian resources, which has given me valuable experience and insight into both finance and working in the Christian world.

 I am excited to now work for an organisation where having a positive impact on people’s lives all around the world is the primary objective rather than profit.
 It gives me great satisfaction to play a part in supporting both the delivery of our compassionate education and training here in the UK and the provision of financial support and resources for our international partners to perform their life changing work overseas.

-International Support Officer
+Anna Strain, International Support Officer